David E. Breen

 Research Interests

-I am currently involved in five research projects:
+I am currently involved in seven research projects:

-My book, Cloth Modeling and Animation, (co-edited with Donald House) is available from AK Peters!
+My book, Cloth Modeling and Animation, (co-edited with Donald House) is available from CRC Press!

 Education Employment History